Yogr/fiveadventures/README.md

 ### Adding New Content

-You can add new items, adventures, and world bosses by modifying the JSON files in the `data` directory:
+You can add new content by modifying the JSON files in the `data` directory:

 - `data/items.json` - Add new weapons, armor, helmets, and trinkets
 - `data/adventures.json` - Add new adventures with decisions and outcomes
 - `data/worldboss.json` - Add new weekly world bosses
+- `data/monsters.json` - Add new monsters for combat encounters
+- `data/rewardtables.json` - Add new reward tables for adventures and bosses
+- `data/skills.json` - Add new character skills and abilities

 After modifying the files, run the appropriate seed command to update the database: